 I wanted a Southwest flavor to these guys and decided on a tablespoon or two of some hot salsa on the bottom on top of the ham.
 Then I cracked a fresh egg into each well.

 Chop up some scallions and sprinkle on top of each egg and add some fresh cracked pepper and kosher salt.
-Place in a 400° oven and bake for 19 minutes if all of your ingredients were straight from the refrigerator, 14 if everything was at room temp first.
+Place in a 400° oven and bake for 19 minutes if all of your ingredients were straight from the refrigerator, 14 (12 for a loose yolk) if everything was at room temp first.

 I use a large spoon and round the edges to loosen and scoop them on to a plate.

 Look at these beauties, perfect crispy ham edges and a nice baked egg, still gooey on the inside.